 Take them straight to your content

 If your site has one main page, you may want to take visitors directly there.
-For example, setting a Products Page or Blog Page as the homepage helps your visitors find your products or posts.
+For example, setting a Store Page or Blog Page as the homepage helps your visitors find your products or posts.

 Track the impact of changes to your homepage

 You can use your site's built-in analytics to measure the performance of your homepage and any changes you make to it.

 How you use analytics depends on your site and goals.
 For example, if you move a button from the bottom of your homepage to the top, you can use Form and Button Conversion Analytics to track the impact on clicks.
 Or, if you rearrange products, you can use Purchase Funnel Analytics to see if conversion goes up.